-Finance, Personnel & Premises Committee; Headteacher's Performance Management; Governor Training; Children in Care; Temporary Safeguarding and Whistle Blowing Governor
+Curriculum, Standards & Engagement Committee, Finance, Personnel & Premises Committee; Headteacher's Performance Management; Governor Training; Equality and Diversity link governor.

 In my working life I spent several years in banking , then into graphic design and printing and finally I headed the team of business advisers for Business Link in the county .
-I have been a magistrate for 22 years, specialising in family work for the last 6 years.
-I retired in 2008 and live in Idless with my husband, Ashley.
-I have four children and two small granddaughters .
+I was a magistrate for 22 years, specialising in family work for the last 6 years.
+I live in Idless with my husband, Ashley.
+I have four children and four grandchildren .